ag2816/TorontoWalks/README.md

 5) Plotting optimal route between stops (Travelling Salesman Problem)

 The success of the generated walks is measured primarily by walk distance (is it achievable in time allotted?) and measure of similarity to user preferences.
 I used cosine-similarity to find the best matches between a user’s stated interests and the features stored for each Point of Interest.
 I then found the most similar stops within a reasonable radius of the starting point and used HDBScan clustering to find a geographically constrained subset of stops.
-Finally I used Google OR Tools to plot the optimal route
+Finally I used Google OR Tools to plot the optimal route between those stops.

 The resulting tool was packaged in a flask application with a google maps interface for picking the starting point and plotting the generated route.
-The application is currently hosted in 3 docker images on DigitalOcean.
+The application is currently hosted in 3 docker images on DigitalOcean (http://http://68.183.55.22:8000).
+My final presentation can be viewed here (https://github.com/ag2816/TorontoWalks/blob/master/docs/TorontoWalksCapstonePresentation.pdf)

 ## Overview of Application

 **Landing Page:**

-The user enters their interests (most influential is whether they are interested in buildings, historical plaques or public art).
-They can also enter free text in the interests field -- this could be an architectural style, historical figure in Toronto history or a category of interest (i.e. sports, explorers etc)
+This is where users can enter their interests.
+The most important setting is whether they are interested in buildings, historical plaques or public art.
+Optionally, they can also enter free text in the interests field -- this could be an architectural style, historical figure in Toronto history or a category of interest (i.e. sports, explorers etc).
+Finally, they can choose the desired walk duration and click on the map to set their starting point (or choose "surprise me!" to find the 'best' matched walk for their interests)

 ![TorontoWalks_Flow](https://github.com/ag2816/TorontoWalks/blob/master/docs/images/TorontoWalks_LandingPage.png)

 **Example Generated Walk**

-The generated walk is plotted on a Google Map with color coded markers according to the stop type (building, plaque or art work)
+The generated walk is plotted on a Google Map with color coded markers according to the stop type (building, plaque or art work).
+The polyline api is used to join up the stops to show the walking route

 ![TorontoWalks_Flow](https://github.com/ag2816/TorontoWalks/blob/master/docs/images/TorontoWalks_GeneratedWalk.png)

 **Example Stops**

-Clicking on one of the markers opens a information pane with more information about that Point of Interest (depending on what is available for that POI).
+Clicking on one of the markers opens a information pane with more information about that Point of Interest (depending on what information is available for that POI).
 This can include the address, architectural style, build year, a picture and a more detailed description.

 The following screenshots show an example information page for a building and for a Historical Plaque